danielejdm/D365-ConfigurableEntityCloner/README.md

 ### License

-This project is licensed under the.
+This project is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).